arkency/posts/posts/2024-03-15-how-to-get-beaten-by-16-years-old-hack-in-2024.md

   Gem::DependencyInstaller.new(:prerelease => dep.prerelease?, :install_dir => install_dir).install(dep)
 ```

-This pattern was supposed dynamically add dependencies, based on which Ruby VM version we're installing this gem on.
+This pattern is supposed to dynamically add dependencies, based on which Ruby VM version we're installing this gem on.
 Perhaps by the time it was introduced it was the only possible solution.

-Nowadays nn application developer could take advantage of [Bundler platforms](https://bundler.io/v2.5/man/gemfile.5.html#PLATFORMS) in `Gemfile`:
+Nowadays an application developer could take advantage of [Bundler platforms](https://bundler.io/v2.5/man/gemfile.5.html#PLATFORMS) in `Gemfile`:

 ```ruby
 gem "weakling",   platforms: :jruby